 This has meant that the Constabulary has put a lot of emphasis in maintaining police officer numbers, where in previous years it has tended to carry more vacancies in the year, which have helped balance the budget.
+Indeed, during 2019/20 police officer numbers have begun to increase with funding awarded through the Home Office's Officer Uplift strategy.

 The Constabulary has also invested heavily in the safer together initiative, partly funded through overtime to improve visibility in local communities.
 The extra flexibility to increase precept in 2019/20 means that these initiatives have now been mainstreamed and will not have the same impact on the revenue budget next year.